Home

 Who ever heard of practicing modeling, I’ll get my practice by working on my current project, the famous learn-by-doing model that results in many oops utterances until we reach the point of having to junk a pretty expensive kit.

-#1 To learn something, we must Isolate, Concentrate, Exaggerate, and Repeat.
+How do you learn a new technique To learn something, we must Isolate, Concentrate, Exaggerate, and Repeat

---Isolate a particular problem, or new element you want to learn.
+Isolate a particular problem, or new element you want to learn.
 Focus your practice time on these specifics.

---Concentrate not only on these specifics but each individual modeling technique until you get it.
+Concentrate not only on these specifics but each individual modeling technique until you get it.

---Exaggerate by slowing down your moves, to the point you can see every detail.
+Exaggerate by slowing down your moves, to the point you can see every detail.
 Finishing it is not half as important as seeing everything that goes into your routine.
 For instance, how you hold a knife or brush, the way you apply masking.

---Repeat---Once you have the details fixed in your mind, repeat the step 10-20 times keeping track of how many you make a mistake and analyze them to correct.
+Repeat---Once you have the details fixed in your mind, repeat the step 10-20 times keeping track of how many you make a mistake and analyze them to correct

 Rx For Modelers Block